gotzl/hid-fanatecff/README.md

 ## Status
 - Some support for `FF_CONSTANT`, implemented somehow analogous to `hid-lgff`.
 This seems to be enough to get rudimentary force-feedback support in most games.
-- Some support for wheel LEDs: LEDs are accessable via sysfs, mapping not yet corrct though
+- Some support for wheel LEDs: LEDs are accessable via sysfs, mapping not yet corrct though, see f1-2020.py as an example
+- Some support for wheel display: a sysfs file exists where a number can be written to, see f1-2020.py as an example

 ## Planned
 - support more effects
 - support wheelbase LEDs
-- support wheel display
 - maybe support CSL Elite pedals (eg loadcell adjustment)